Businessman working using multiple devices at an office near a window.

 On one hand, cryptocurrency’s irreversibility helps business owners better manage their cash flow.
 There are no chargebacks to worry about, and if someone requires a refund, the retailer has to manually pay them back.
 This forces your team to keep immaculate records.

-However, this process can also create inefficiency in your business operations and lots of additional work for your employees.
+However, this process can also create inefficiency in your business operations and additional work for your employees.
 If you have a ton of refunds during the holiday season, for instance, your team will need to divert time and attention toward returning payments individually.

 Merchants are responsible for paying transaction fees, as well as setup fees for many payment processors.
 PayPal, for instance, charges close to 4% per transaction (and sometimes more).
 Cryptocurrencies charge much lower fees, if any.
 Some bitcoin exchanges offer fees under 1%.